cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 | Residual (unexplained) | 0.0211 | 71.0% |
 | **Total** | **0.0297** | **100%** |

 Geographic factors (persistent tract-level differences in volatility) explained 28% of variance in changes.
 Year-specific effects explained less than 1%, indicating no strong secular trends across the study period.
-The majority of variance (71%) remained unexplained, consistent with measurement error dominating observed changes.
+The majority of variance (71%) remained unexplained.
+This residual variance conflates measurement error with true idiosyncratic health changes that vary unpredictably across tracts and years; the decomposition cannot distinguish between these components.
+However, the large residual fraction is consistent with substantial measurement error contribution, even if it cannot quantify that contribution precisely.

 ### Biological Plausibility Assessment